thepowrhouse/bigquery-sql-generator/README.md

-# BigQuery SQL Generator with AI
+# BigQuery SQL Generator with AI (ADK BigQuery Tools)

 This application allows you to interact with your Google BigQuery database using natural language queries.
-The AI agent translates your questions into SQL queries and executes them against your BigQuery dataset.
+The AI agent translates your questions into SQL queries and executes them against your BigQuery dataset using Google ADK BigQuery tools for simplified database interactions.

+## Architecture

+The application follows a simplified architecture with Google ADK BigQuery tools for database interactions:

+- **View**: Streamlit frontend
+- **Controller**: SQL generation agent
+- **Model**: BigQuery client with Google ADK BigQuery tools integration

 ## Setup